k2view-academy/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/12_retention_period_validation.md

 A TDM user can set a retention period either on the extracted data version or on the entity reservation (set a reservation period).

-In both cases the retention period is a combination of **unit** (Hours, Days, Weeks ...) and **value**.
+In both cases the retention period is a combination of a **unit** (Hours, Days, Weeks ...) and a **value**.
 For example, populate the unit with 'Days' and the value with 2 to set a retention period of 2 days.

-An admin user of the environment's owner can set unlimited retention period by populating the value with zero.
+An admin user of the environment's owner can set an unlimited retention period by populating the value with zero.

-However, a tester user is limited and can set a retention period that does not exceed the [maximum retention period](10_retention_period_options.md) defined on extract task and entity's reservation period.
+A tester user is limited and can set a retention period that does not exceed the [maximum retention period](10_retention_period_options.md) defined on extract task and entity's reservation period.

-Therefore the retention period, either set on the task itself of the overridden execution parameters, **needs to be validated for a tester user** to verify that it does not exceed the maximum period.
+Therefore the retention period, either of the task itself or of the overridden execution parameters, **must be validated for a tester user** to verify that it does not exceed the maximum period.

 ## Which Task Requires a Retention Period Validation?